kristianHoden/smartPARE/README.md

 # smartPARE

-#This is an R package for sRNA cleavage confirmation on degradome data, that can be applied on sRNA cleavage predictions.
+#This is an R package for sRNA cleavage confirmation of degradome data, that can be applied on sRNA cleavage prediction data.
-#I used PAREsnip2 which is to date the most efficient miRNA cleavage analysis tool according to their paper
+#I used PAREsnip2 to predict the sRNA cleavages, which is to date the most efficient miRNA cleavage analysis tool according to their paper
-#(Thody et al. 2018).
-This extension module was developed also to identify other sRNA cleavages because
-#our data was rich on noise, possibly caused by degraded mRNA.
+#(Thody et al. 2018). smartPARE was then run to evaluate the PAREsnip2 predicted cleavages.
+Our data was rich on noise, possibly caused by degraded mRNA, causing a lot of false positives in the PAREsnip2 generated data when including all types of sRNA.  smartPARE helped in identifying the false positives in the PAREsnip2 data.

-#The analysis is separated in 3 parts.
+#The analysis is separated into 3 parts.
 "Preparation of cleavage windows", "Cleavage window training" and Cleavage confirmations.

-#If you decide to use your own pictures, the first step "Preparation of cleavage pictures"
+#If you decide to use your own images, the first step "Preparation of cleavage windows"
 #might not be necessary (but hopefully helpful).
 #If you go with our CNN model, the second step "Cleavage window training" can be skipped.

 #We hope to help you to make analysis of your degradome more efficient.
-Please site our article if you are using the package.
+Please site our article if you are using the package (still unpublished).

 #Dependencies - The following packages are required:
 #reticulate, EBImage, fftwtools, keras, tensorflow, kerasR, mcparallelDo, cowplot, reshape2, ggplot2, rBayesianOptimization, zoo, GenomicRanges, GenomicAlignments, Rsamtools,  gridExtra, data.table, reshape2, generics, IRanges, BiocGenerics, magrittr

 #Installing keras can be a challange depending on your system.
-My system was complaining about missing the hdf5=1.10.5 version why the following steps worked for me.
+My system was complaining about missing the hdf5=1.10.5 version why the following steps worked for me but I recommend  first trying a standard installation of keras.
 library(reticulate)
 reticulate::conda_install(c("hdf5=1.10.5"), pip = TRUE)
 reticulate::use_condaenv("hdf5=1.10.5", required = TRUE)